Boundary Setting For Empaths

 “We make it especially hard for others to observe our trait because we are so responsive to our environments that we can be something like chameleons when around others, doing whatever it takes to fit in. - Elaine N. Aron

-As an HSP, one of our core characteristics is empathy for others.
-We can often sense someone’s emotions and pick up on subtle changes in tone of voice or body language that indicates displeasure or upset.
-In order for an HSP to avoid upsetting someone they people please and accommodate requests from others despite being too tired or overwhelmed.
-We say “yes” to things when we really want to say, "no.” Operating this way however leaves us feeling resentful, frustrated, depleted, and angry.
+One of the core characteristics of an Empath is, well, empathy for others.
+They can often sense someone’s emotions and pick up on subtle changes in tone of voice or body language indicating displeasure or upset.
+In order for an Empath to avoid upsetting others, they tend to people please and accommodate requests despite being too tired or overwhelmed.
+They say “yes” to things when they really want to say “no.” Operating this way, however, results in leaving an Empath feeling resentful, frustrated, and sometimes angry.

 Learn To Say No

-The word "no," is a complete sentence, but the truth is, this simple two letter word can be quite daunting and stressful to say to others.
-This is because we have often been met with guilt and poor reactions when we have said "no" to someone who is wanting something from us.
-So in order to avoid confrontation and people thinking "badly" of us, we appease them and do something we desperately do not want to do.
-Then the resistance and resentment sinks in and we are left feeling depleted and disrespected.
-Maybe even taken advantage of.
+NO. This simple two letter word can be quite daunting and stressful to say to someone.
+This is because we have often been met with guilt and poor reactions.
+In order for an Empath to avoid confrontation and conflict, they appease others and do things they desperately don’t want to do.
+Then, the resistance and resentment sinks in, and they are left feeling upset and disrespected.
+Maybe even take advantage of.

-Learn to say no and express what you really want to say and don't feel the need to justify or explain yourself.
+Learn to say no and express what you really want without the need to justify or explain yourself.
 If something doesn’t align with your energy or if it doesn’t serve you, that’s okay.
 Say no as often and as many times as you need to.

 Give Yourself Permission

-Guilt, fear, and self-doubt can often prevent us for standing up for ourselves and expressing our deepest needs.
-As a Highly Sensitive Person, we worry about how others will react and respond to our requests.
-This is one of the biggest things that stop us from setting healthy boundaries and receiving the respect we innately deserve.
+Guilt, fear, and, self-doubt can often prevent a person from standing up for themselves.
+As an Empath, you probably worry about how others will react and respond to your own wants and needs.
+This is one of the biggest things that stops someone from setting boundaries and receiving the respect they deserve.

-One thing that helps me greatly in many aspects of my life, is the act of giving myself permission to do what I need to do.
-Because the truth is, we tend to wait for permission from others, for someone to tell us it’s okay to speak up, to say how we feel about something that doesn't feel good for us.
-However it’s solely up to us to directly communicate our needs because nobody knows what we truly need, only we do.
-So give yourself permission to set boundaries and know that you are not responsible for how others react, you are only responsible for your own actions.
+One thing that helps me personally, is the act of giving myself permission to do what I need to do and say what I need to say.
+Because we usually wait for permission from someone to tell us it’s okay to speak up.
+It’s vital to understand that it’s solely up to us to directly communicate our needs because only we know what we need.

 Tune Into Your Intuition

 These are some of the many ways your body is communicating a message to you.
-Ask yourself what part of the experience and encounter made you respond this way and self inquire whether or not you need to set some boundaries, and what those boundaries will be.
+Ask yourself what part of the experience and encounter made you respond the way you did and self inquire whether or not you need to set some important boundaries, and what those boundaries will be.

 Make Self Care A Priority

-We hear about self-care so often, but how does it relate to setting boundaries?
+We hear a lot about self-care, but how does it relate to boundary setting?
 Simple.
-If you aren’t caring for yourself, and respecting the needs of your own mind, body, and soul, you can not expect others to respect those needs.
+If you aren’t caring for yourself, and respecting your own needs, you can’t expect others to respect those needs.
 It’s super vital as a Empath to make self-care a priority and remain pro-active in your own health and wellness.
 As a result of your self-care practices, you will feel more empowered, balanced, and grounded, mentally, emotionally, physically, and spiritually.
-You will eventually come to a point where we will not allow others to mistreat or disrespect you.
+You will eventually come to a point where you will never allow others to mistreat or disrespect you.
 You just won’t have the tolerance for it.

 Like any new skill, expressing and communicating your boundaries takes practice and patience.
-Begin by setting a “small boundary," one that doesn’t scare you too much or make you feel overly uncomfortable.
+Start off by setting a “small boundary” that doesn’t scare you or make you feel overly uncomfortable.
 Maybe it’s telling your clients that you’re only available between certain hours.
-Maybe it’s turning down an invite from a friend or family member, or perhaps it’s declining a favour someone asks of you that you know you will later resent doing.
+Maybe it’s turning down an invite from a friend or family member.
+Or perhaps it’s declining a favour someone asks of you that you may later resent doing.

-When you start "small," you begin to build the boundary muscle and eventually you become stronger the more you exercise and build this muscle.
-The more you say “no," to that which doesn’t serve you, the more aligned you become with your own truth and your own needs.
+When you start off small, you build the boundary muscle and eventually you become stronger the more you exercise and build this muscle.
+The more you say “no” to what doesn’t serve you, the more aligned you become with your truth and purpose.